instantOS/instantos.github.io/docs/modes.md

 # Set a mode (use "default" to exit)
 instantwmctl mode set resize

+# Toggle a mode (enter if not active, exit if already active)
+instantwmctl mode toggle resize
 ```

 The `mode list` command shows all configured modes with an asterisk (*) next to the currently active mode.